 This course addresses the issues, responsibilities, and tasks involved in supervising and managing the help desk.
 Major topics covered include managing call volume, shift scheduling, staff motivation, and statistical analysis of help desk-related data, asset and knowledge management.
-Prerequisite: IT2001, MT2001, MG2001 or permission of the instructor.
-Ouarter Credit Hours 4.5
+Prerequisite: IT2001 or MG2001 or MT2001 or permission of instructor.